 Fairs showcase our favorite feathered friends, like chickens and exotic birds, as well as our much loved cuddly critters, like rabbits and guinea pigs.
 If your tastes are for the slimy and scaly, fairs also feature amphibians and reptiles.
 Love creepy crawlies?
 Some fairs even have insect exhibits.

 Be sure to check with your local fair to find out what kinds of animals will be on display during your visit.
-To find a fair near you, click on the FAIR FINDER.
+To find a fair near you, click on the listing of fairs.

 Junior Livestock Auction